LexVN-WD/hello-world/readme.txt

-Hello there this is for the project in git it
+Hello there this is for the project in git it;
+whelp here is the second edit now